Career / Career Progression

 In reality, they’re admitting that if you were certified two years ago, you’re likely just as qualified to manage the product or service today if it hasn’t undergone any substantial changes or version releases.
 Microsoft and VMware release certifications with new products, so it makes sense for those certifications to be good for life.

 Certifications are designed to validate your skills and knowledge in an industry-approved way.
-When the necessary technical skills change, which happens often, there must be a way to update those skills across the industry.
-That’s exactly what certification (and recertification) does — and it seems unlikely that’ll change.
+When the necessary technical skills change, as they often do, there must be a way to update them across the industry.
+That’s exactly what certification (and recertification) does—and it seems unlikely that’ll change.

 Don't miss out!Get great content